Projects: Research, Science Boards, Writing, and Outreach

 • The Salmonid Specialist Group of the International Union for the Conservation of Nature (IUCN) provides analysis and advice on conserving threatened and endangered salmon, taimen, trout, whitefish, and grayling worldwide.

 Streams and rivers and their biota have declined at an alarming rate in the last 50 years, both in terms of water quality and quantity and the fish and other organisms that inhabit them.
-However, these ecosystems also hold important values for humans, beyond mere water to drink and fish to catch and eat.
-In this book (2015.
-Oregon State University Press), I draw a public audience into the world of stream ecologists to show them the wonder of scientific discovery in the life of river scientists, and present a philosophy for why these ecosystems are essential for human well-being.
-The book won the 2016 Sigurd Olson Nature Writing Award (see http://fortheloveofrivers.com/ for six short video book trailers).
+However, these ecosystems also hold important values for humans, beyond merely water to drink and fish to catch and eat.
+In two books, For the Love of Rivers: A Scientist’s Journey (2015. winner of the 2016 Sigurd Olson Nature Writing Award) and A Reverence for Rivers: Imagining an Ethic for Running Waters (2025), I use stories to draw a public audience into the world of stream ecologists, show them the beauty and wonder of rivers and streams, and present a philosophy for why these ecosystems are essential for human well-being.
+A series of short book-trailer videos, and reviews and blog posts are available at www.riverethic.com

 Outreach: RiverWebs documentary film

 RiverWebs is a feature-length documentary, created by Producer and Director Jeremy Monroe of Freshwaters Illustrated to illustrate the excitement and passion of stream ecologists who work to understand the tangled web of connections between streams and their riparian ecosystems.
-The film draws readers into the life and research of Dr. Shigeru Nakano of Kyoto and Hokkaido universities, Japan, who pioneered new ways of thinking about and studying these stream-forest connections.
+The film draws viewers into the life and research of Dr. Shigeru Nakano of Kyoto and Hokkaido universities, Japan, who pioneered new ways of thinking about and studying these stream-forest connections.
 Nakano and I collaborated on research from 1990 until his tragic death in 2000, during which we developed a strong friendship and helped foster linkages between stream ecologists in North America and Japan.
-To date, the film has been broadcast to more than 100 million homes on PBS, has been shown at the largest environmental film festivals in the U.S. and Canada, and has won awards at a variety of film festivals.
-In addition to the 57-minute documentary, three shorter educational versions suitable for classroom use are available on the DVD from Freshwaters Illustrated.
+The film has been broadcast to more than 100 million homes on PBS, has been shown at the largest environmental film festivals in the U.S. and Canada, and has won awards at a variety of film festivals.
+In addition to the 57-minute documentary, three shorter educational versions suitable for classroom use are available from Freshwaters Illustrated.